CoderChad/Function-6-Empirical-Sample-Bounds/README.md

     ub=ascend[-(N_tail+1)]

     return lb,ub

-# dataset one
+# Dataset 1
 file='sampleInput1.csv'

-# this is the first input, the data
+# First input of the data
 data=np.genfromtxt(file,delimiter=" ")

-# this is the second input, the probability mass bounds
+# Second input is the probability mass bounds
-# will look at a list of them to compare result
+# We will look at a list of them to compare result
 ps=[95,99,50]

 for p in ps:
     lb,ub=empiricalSampleBounds(data,p)
     print(p,lb,ub)

-# dataset two
+# Dataset 2
 file='sampleInput2.csv'

-# this is the first input, the data
+# First input of the data
 data=np.genfromtxt(file,delimiter=" ")

-# this is the second input, the probability mass bounds
+# Second input is the probability mass bounds
-# will look at a list of them to compare result
+# We will look at a list of them to compare result
 ps=[95,99,50]

 for p in ps: